rebahama/quiz-game-javascript/README.md

 # Credits
 ## Content
-* To get started with collecting the values from radibuttons form I got help from this video: [Get started](https://www.youtube.com/watch?v=C7NsIRhoWuE)
+* To get started with collecting the values from the radiobuttons form I got help from this video: [Get started](https://www.youtube.com/watch?v=C7NsIRhoWuE)

 * Fonts are from Google: [Google fonts](https://fonts.google.com/)